 Are you interested in working as a nanny?
-Wages for premium nannies have been increasing steadily over the last couple of years.
-For many nannies, the position comes with great benefits, such as off-duty use of the car, health insurance, and paid vacation time.
-As with housing costs, the wages for nannies tend to fluctuate greatly depending on location, with big cities (e.g., New York, San Francisco, D.C.) having higher pay than smaller cities.
+Wages for premium nannies have been increasing steadily.
+For many nannies, the position comes with great benefits—such as off-duty use of the car, health insurance, and paid vacation time.
+The wages for nannies tend to fluctuate greatly depending on location.
+Big cities such as New York and San Francisco offer higher pay than smaller cities do.

 Nanny Job Qualifications

 Obviously, the first criteria is loving children.
-Experience working with children is a must (babysitting counts).
+Experience working with children is a must and babysitting counts.

 For positions caring for infants, documented infant care experience is often a requirement.
 A degree in Early Childhood Education or Elementary Education, or some coursework in either area, is a significant plus.
 The more education and experience you have, the higher your earning potential.